hackingmaterials/automatminer/docs/source/index.rst

     used to predict the previously unseen test set data.
     """
     kfold = KFold(n_splits=5) #We will use a 5-Fold object.
-    predicted = pipe.benchmark(df, "K_VRH", kfold)
+    predicted_folds = pipe.benchmark(df, "K_VRH", kfold)

-The result of pipe.benchmark() will be a new dataframe with the predicted results stored in a column called the property name combined with " predicted".
+The result of pipe.benchmark() will be a list of dataframes (one for each nested CV fold).
+Each new dataframe has the predicted results stored in a column called the property name combined with " predicted".
 In this example, it will be stored in "K_VRH predicted."